SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 ### Get Started with Sales Connection

-Whether you're joining an established Workspace or creating one for yourself, set up for success!
+Whether you're joining an established or customised system, set up for success!
 Sales Connection is flexible and customizable, everyone uses it a little differently.<br>

 This article walks you through customizing your experience of Sales Connection.<br>

-*Note: Some of the following features have plan-based limits or are optional Sales Connection and must be enabled by an owner or admin.<br><br>
+*Note: Some of the following features have plan-based limits or are optional Sales Connection and contact your salesman to upgrade it.<br><br>

 ## Create your own Workspace